elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/facade-pattern.md

     </div>
     <br />
     <div>
       <strong>Technical Response:</strong> There are two types of objects represented in the Façade Pattern.
 They consist of the Façade and the Sub Systems (There can be multiple sub-system objects in this pattern).
+The facade provides a simplified interface to the complex subsystem, while the subsystem classes implement more complex functionality.
+The client interacts with the facade, not the subsystem.
     </div>
     <br />
     <div></div>